slsloan/travel-budget/README.md

 ### Overview

 For project three we were tasked at building an app using MERN stack.
-We decided on a travel budgetting app that allowed the user to create a profile that they could add new trips to.
+We decided on a travel budgeting app that allowed the user to create a profile that they could add new trips to.

 ```
 AS A traveler with a limited budget